Description and life cycle

 With the oviposition period delayed, the delayed dormant spray (bud burst) becomes extremely important because additional adult control can be achieved by waiting until adult psylla that are living away from the pear tree return from their overwintering sites.
 This spray should again contain oil as well as an adulticide such as one of the synthetic pyrethroids.

 The next prebloom spray should be applied between the green cluster bud stage and the white bud stage.
 This is the period when first-generation eggs begin to hatch.
-A number of very effective insecticides are available for this spray: Centaur, endosulfan, Esteem, and synthetic pyrethroids.
+A number of very effective insecticides are available for this spray.

 The next vulnerable period occurs at petal fall, when the first generation nymphal population is usually at its peak.
-The best materials currently available are Agri-Mek and Actara.
 Since petal fall is a key period for the activity of other pests that attack pears, it is usually necessary to add a broad-spectrum organophosphate insecticide at this time.
 If the four applications recommended thus far are carefully applied, psylla populations should be very low.

 The next major period to control psylla is not until the second generation of nymphs begins hatching about mid-June.
-The new insecticide Delegate and/or neonicotinoid insecticides such as Provado, Actara, Assail, Calypso, or Clutch are probably the insecticides of choice owing to their activity against early instar nymphs.
 A second application should be repeated within 10 to 12 days of the first to control additional nymphs hatching from eggs.
 If the population warrants additional applications, these can be made against the third generation of nymphs, which usually begin hatching around mid- to late July.
 Since the second and third generations tend to overlap during the season, close attention should be given to determining which nymphal stages are present, since insecticides are most effective when directed against the early instars.
 Growers should rotate to different insecticidal chemistries for each spray.
-The efficacy of various insecticides for control of pear psylla is listed in Table 4-10.
+Specific chemical recommendations for home gardeners are in Fruit Production for the Home Gardener, and recommendations for commercial growers are in the Penn State Tree Fruit Production Guide.